Khao Phansa Day 2023, 2024 and 2025 in Thailand

-Yet another name for Khao Phansa is “the Rains Retreat” because it occurs right at the beginning of Thai rainy season and because Buddhist monks take this opportunity to retreat inside of their temples for a three-month period of study and meditation.
+Another name for Khao Phansa is “the Rains Retreat” because it occurs at the beginning of Thai rainy season and because Buddhist monks take this opportunity to retreat inside their temples for a three-month period of study and meditation.
 This tradition of a “rainy season retreat” predates Buddhism, but it was followed by Buddha during his lifetime, which encourages many to emulate him today.
-Ancient ascetics originally began the practice to avoid crop damage, and Buddha added the reason of avoiding killing insects by accidentally stepping on them.

-There are many festivals held all over Thailand on Khao Phansa Day and during Buddhist Lent.
-The tourist cannot hope to attend them all, but here are some of the main ones to watch for:
+There are many festivals held all over Thailand on Khao Phansa Day and during Buddhist Lent:

 - The very colourful Khao Phansa festival held in Saraburi.
 Here, at the shrine of the Buddha’s Footprint, many gather from all over Thailand to behold yellow-and-white flower offerings given to the monks as they ascend a stairway to footprint of Buddha.
 You may see worshippers wash the feet of monks to atone for their sins.
 Also, look for the Saraburi Candle Festival, where you can see uniquely carved candles lit and carried in a night-time parade.

 - The other very famous and very colourful Khao Phansa Day celebration to not miss is held in Ubon Ratchathani.
 Again, there is a candle festival, which in some form, is common to most of the celebrations.
 You will see candles exquisitely carved out of beeswax in every imaginable shape and size.
 The candles are put upon floats and carried about town and eventually deposited in local temples.